leptonai/search_with_lepton/README.md

 To use the Bing Web Search API, please visit [this link](https://www.microsoft.com/en-us/bing/apis/bing-web-search-api) to obtain your Bing subscription key.

 ### Google Search
-You have two options for Google Search: you can use the [Google Search API](https://www.serper.dev) from Serper or opt for the [Programmable Search Engine](https://developers.google.com/custom-search) provided by Google.
+You have three options for Google Search: you can use the [SearchApi Google Search API](https://www.searchapi.io/) from SearchApi, [Serper Google Search API](https://www.serper.dev) from Serper, or opt for the [Programmable Search Engine](https://developers.google.com/custom-search) provided by Google.

 ## Setup LLM and KV